 The paper: Sunga K, Sandefur B, Asirvatham U, Cabrera D. LIVE.
 DIE.
 REPEAT: a novel instructional method incorporating recursive objective-based gameplay in an emergency medicine simulation curriculum.
 BMJ STEL.
 2016 Jun 10;bmjstel-2016-000128.

 LIVE.DIE.REPEAT Starter pack.
 Documents necessary to implement medical simulation cases using this methodology.
 License under Creative Commons BY NC 4.0.
 Please attribute to Kharmene L. Sunga, Benjamin J. Sandefur and Daniel Cabrera.
+(Downloads a .zip file)

 In 2015, I was taking to one of our residents about how to improve the simulation activities at our residency, while she had a lot of ideas about the curriculum her main request was to develop a way to incorporate the nuanced presentations of complex patients.
 She felt that sim cases usually concentrate in discrete topics with just a few critical actions and they sometimes failed to be a good representation of the increasing difficulty and unexpected situations that arise from real clinical encounters.